aditya-shrey/aditya-shrey/README.md

 Hi there 👋

 I'm Aditya, an undergraduate at Vanderbilt University double majoring in Computer Science and Mathematics.
 I'm passionate about machine learning, computer vision, and finding innovative solutions through technology.
-Apart from coding, I love engaging in community projects, exploring new cultures, and connecting with people from diverse backgrounds.
+Apart from coding, I love exploring new perspectives and connecting with people from diverse backgrounds.

 Feel free to connect and check out my [website](https://aditya-shrey.github.io/)!